 After the test

 You will stay in hospital until you have recovered from the anaesthetic.
-You may have a chest X-ray to check for any internal bleeding.
+You may have a chest X-ray after your mediastinoscopy.

 Any samples taken will be sent to a laboratory to be examined.
 You will need someone to drive you home after the test.
 Your medical team will advise you on what type of pain relief to take at home if you have any discomfort after the test.
 You may need to stay overnight in hospital.